davewoloszyn/devdocs/docs/apis/subsystems/communication/index.md

 ad-hoc tasks.
 These tasks are responsible to action the requested feature from the provider plugin (such as Matrix) informed by the Communication API instance.
 For developers to interact with the API, they must use the public API (communication\api).

-Communication API takes advantage of the latest [Hooks API](../../plugintypes/communication/index.md).
-This means all the actions in core have its own hook dispatched and the registered callback for the hooks are used to interact with the hook listener in communication api (`communication\hook_listener`).

 Communication API allows to add ad-hoc tasks to the queue to perform actions on the communication providers.
 This API will not allow any immediate actions to be performed on the communication providers.
 It will only add the tasks to the queue.
 The exception has been made for deletion of members in case of deleting the user.
 This is because the user will not be available for any checks (capability, role etc.) after deleted.